1What does REMIQS stand for?

-We attempt to be as inclusive as possible in using term such as “historically marginalized,” “vulnerable,” and “traditionally underserved” to signal the systemic drivers of differences in student performance that often aligns with racial, ethnic, linguistic, socioeconomic, and gender differences.
-We attempt to be as inclusive as possible in using these terms, but we realize they’re not perfect, and they often obscure as much as reveal important distinctions.
-Generally, however, we mean we will be identifying how well schools serve the following groups (pending the availability of data that allows such groups to be disaggregated): African-American, Indigenous, Latinx, Native Hawaiian, Pacific Islander, AMEMSA, low-income, English-learners, undocumented, immigrant, refugee, students with disabilities, students with learning differences, and students who identify as LGBTQAI.
+We attempt to be as inclusive as possible in using term such as “historically marginalized,” “vulnerable,” and “traditionally underserved”; but we realize they’re not perfect and they often obscure as much as reveal important distinctions.
+Generally, however, we will be identifying how well schools serve the following groups (pending the availability of data that allows such groups to be disaggregated): African American, Indigenous, Latino/a, Native Hawaiian, Pacific Islander, AMEMSA, low-income, emerging bilinguals, undocumented, immigrant, refugee, students with disabilities, students with learning differences, and students who identify as LGBTQAI+.

 10How will you identify what promoted such strong outcomes among marginalized student groups?

-Once we identify approximately ten schools across five states, KnowledgeWorks and research teams will spend two years observing and analyzing five exceeds expectation schools in five states to understand what makes them successful.
-They will engage with a variety of key stakeholders to surface the approaches, policies, and school features that drive that school’s success with marginalized students.
+We will spend almost two years observing and analyzing five exceeds expectation schools in five states to understand what makes them successful.
+The research team will engage with a variety of key stakeholders to reveal the approaches, policies and school features that drive that school’s success with marginalized students.
 We’ll be gathering and analyzing a host of data, from classroom observations to student and parent surveys, from each school’s history of reforms to their school climate measures, from staffing and budget allocations to how and where students are able to access enrichment and opportunity.
 The research team will combine and compare their findings to surface key themes and differences across the sites.
 They will then contrast those findings with those from comparison schools to ensure the factors that drive those schools’ success are distinct to those “beat the odds” schools.

 11Who will be part of the Stakeholder Committee?
 And what does the Stakeholder Committee do?